rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 }
 ```

-Even though we've specified a lifetime parameter `'a` for the return type, this
+Even though we’ve specified a lifetime parameter `'a` for the return type, this
 implementation fails to compile because the return value lifetime is not
 related to the lifetime of the parameters at all.
-Here's the error message we
+Here’s the error message we
 get:

 ```text